-- Validate all input values. - Check any array index before use if there is a possibility the value could be outside the bounds of the array. - Use length restrictive functions such as strncpy() instead of strcpy(). - Use stack guarding add-ons to detect overflows of stack buffers. - Do not use the deprecated functions or other language features such as gets(). - Be aware that the use of all of these measures may still not be able to stop all buffer overflows from happening.
-However, the use of them can make it much rarer for a buffer overflow to occur and much harder to exploit it. - Use the safer and more secure functions for string handling from the normative annex K of C11 [4], Bounds-checking interfaces.
-The functions verify that output buffers are large enough for the intended result and return a failure indicator if they are not.
-Optionally, failing functions call a runtime-constraint handler to report the error.
-Data is never written past the end of an array.
-All string results are null terminated.
-In addition, these functions are re-entrant: they never return pointers to static objects owned by the function.
-Annex K also contains functions that address insecurities with the C input-output facilities.
+- Validate all input values. - Check any array index before use if there is a possibility the value could be outside the bounds of the array. - Use length restrictive functions such as strncpy() instead of strcpy(), unless it can be shown the destination buffer is big enough, and noting the requirement to ensure to destination string is terminated.
+Also note that this may lead to truncation of the source string. - Use stack guarding add-ons to detect overflows of stack buffers. - Do not use the deprecated functions, such as gets(). - Use the safer and more secure functions for string handling from the normative annex K of C11 [4], Bounds-checking interfaces, but always check each call for a returned error condition.